 You know that asthma medicine needs to get into your lungs to work, but how does it get there?
 Inhalers and nebulizers — that's how.
-They are two different devices that can deliver rescue medicine or controller medicine directly into your lungs.
+They are two different devices that can deliver quick-relief medicine (also called rescue or fast-acting medicine) or long-term control medicine (also called controller or maintenance medicine) directly into your lungs.
 Your doctor will tell you which device is best for you.

 Nebulizers are electric- or battery-powered machines that turn liquid asthma medicine into a fine mist.
 This mist comes through a tube that is attached to a mouthpiece or facemask.
 (A facemask is a kind of plastic cup that covers the mouth and nose.)

 Babies and younger children often use nebulizers because they don't have to do anything — just sit in one place and receive the medicine.
 Nebulizers take at least 5 or 10 minutes to get the medicine into the lungs and sometimes even longer.
 They're sometimes big and noisy and not always easy to carry around.

 Inhalers are little devices that can fit in your hand and are small enough to carry in a backpack, purse, or pocket.
 There are two types of inhalers:

 Dry powder inhalers can be a little easier to use than metered dose inhalers.
 But dry powder inhalers require a person to pull air in quickly and quite forcefully.